July 12th 2018

 So could we, a team of product hoarders, narrow down our weekend getaway makeup bags to just five products and leave the rest at home?
 It turns out that no, we couldn’t - so we allowed ourselves a sixth bonus pick in the interest of keeping it real.

-Read on for each of the GTG team’s capsule makeup edit - and please do give us a few tips in lighter beauty loads if you can do yours in under six items… we need all the help we can get.
+Read on for each of the GTG team’s capsule makeup edit (find our travel skincare edits here) - and please do give us a few tips in lighter beauty loads if you can do yours in under six items… we need all the help we can get.

 Victoria Woodhall, Editor